ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/data-subscriptions/how-to-create-data-subscription.dotnet.markdown

 Subscriptions in their essence all defined by an RQL like query that describes both the filtering and the projection.
 For conveniece, we've provided several ways to express that defintion, we'll cover all of them in this page.

-## Common subscription creations examples
+## Common subscription creation examples
 {PANEL: Create subscription on whole collection}
 Here we create a plain subscription on the Orders collection, without any constraint or transformation.
 {CODE-TABS}